PREVENT & REDUCE PUMP CAVITATION

 Benefits of DuPont™ Vespel® CR-6100 & B-Series to Reduce Pump Cavitation

 Beyond helping reduce cavitation, using composite materials with reduced clearance makes your pumps run better:

 - Reduced vibration

 - Potential to survive dry running

 Vespel® CR-6100 is a composite material that can be used for a broad range of applications.
 Made from long carbon fibers and from Teflon® PFA resin, Vespel® CR-6100 resists temperatures as low as -238 F and as high as 500 F (-200 C to 260 C).
 It is also chemically compatible with almost all fluids.
 Vespel® CR-6100 parts are easy to machine and install, offering a simple, cost-effective solution for reducing pump cavitation.

 The B-Series is a group of materials developed and manufactured by Boulden to extend these benefits to as many of your pumps as possible.
 There are currently three B-Series composite materials options including B-835, B-920, and B-1050.
 Contact Boulden and we will help determine which material is right for your application.

-Experience Reduced Pump Cavitation Immediately with Vespel® CR-6100 & B-Series Composite Materials
+Reduce Pump Cavitation with Vespel® CR-6100 & B-Series Composite Materials